caracal-pipeline/caracal-docs/sphinx/manual/workers/mosaic/index.rst

   *str*, *optional*, *default = HI*

-  Spectral mode only - - If autoselection is used to find the final cubes, this needs to match the line_name parameter used for the image_line_worker.
-Default is HI.
+  Spectral mode only -- If autoselection is used to find the final cubes, this needs to match the line_name parameter used for the image_line_worker.